Midnight Club II

 Midnight Club II is a 2003 racing video game developed by Rockstar San Diego and published by Rockstar Games for PlayStation 2, Xbox and Microsoft Windows.
 It is the sequel to Midnight Club: Street Racing and the first in the series to feature motorcycles.
-Players can race through cities such as Los Angeles, Paris, and Tokyo.
+Players can race through the cities of Los Angeles, Paris, and Tokyo.
 The game received positive reviews.